Nano-mapping phase transitions in electronic materials

 For the second technique, EELS, those electrons passing through the central hole of the annular detector are instead collected.
 Some of these electrons have previously lost some energy due to their interaction with the Ni atoms of the nickelate crystal.
 By measuring how this energy difference changes, we can determine the metallic or insulating state of the nickelate compound.

 Since all electrons are scattered and collected simultaneously, the researchers were able to correlate the electronic state changes with the associated lattice positions in the different nickelate compounds.
 This approach allowed them to map, for the first time, the spatial configuration of their metallic or insulating regions, reaching a very high spatial resolution of around 3.5 Ångstroms (0.35 nanometers).
 The technique will be a valuable tool for studying and guiding the atomic engineering of these novel electronic materials.

 “The latest electron microscopes give us an amazing ability to measure a variety of materials physical properties with atomic or nanometric spatial resolution,” says Duncan Alexander.
 “Here, by pushing the capabilities of EPFL’s Titan Themis microscope to the limits, we take an exciting step forward in this domain, by proving that we can measure the changes in electronic state across a thin film structure precisely made from two different nickelates.
 Our approach opens up new avenues for investigating the physics of these nickelate compounds, which have sparked research interest worldwide.”

 “The combination of amazing artificial materials that display a metal to insulator transition and very advanced electron microscopy has allowed unprecedented detailed investigations of their electronic properties,” adds Jean-Marc Triscone.
-“In particular, it revealed, at the atomic scale, whether the material is conducting or insulating – an important question for better understanding these materials that may be used in future computing approaches.”March 18, 2021
+“In particular, it revealed, at the atomic scale, whether the material is conducting or insulating – an important question for better understanding these materials that may be used in future computing approaches.”18 Mar 2021